 Data analysis allows you to:

 - Create personalization easily and effectively.
-You can segment customers with ease and create tailored marketing campaigns that are relevant to niche groups.
+You can segment customers with ease and create tailored marketing campaigns and strategies that are relevant to niche groups.

 - Meet and engage customers where they are.
 Data analytics tools can show you where consumers are spending the most time (i.e. specific social networks, specific mobile apps, etc.) or where they are most likely to purchase (i.e. your website, social ads, etc.).